-- (1) Fair value of this investment was determined using significant unobservable inputs. - (2) Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940. - (3) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company securities or has the power to exercise control over management or policies of such portfolio company does not believe that it has control over this portfolio company. - (4) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company. - (5) Under the 1940 Act, the Company is deemed to be an "Affiliated Person" of, as defined in the 1940 Act, this portfolio company as the Company owns at least 5% of the portfolio company's outstanding voting securities or is under common control with such portfolio company. - (6) Number of shares held - (7) Security has an unfunded commitment in addition to the amounts shown in the Consolidated Schedule of Investments.
+(1) Fair value of this investment was determined using significant unobservable inputs.

+(2)Qualified asset for purposes of section 55(a) of the Investment Company Act of 1940.

+(3)As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company (including through a management agreement).
+Other than for purposes of the 1940 Act, the Company does not believe that it has control over this portfolio company.

+(4)As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" and has "Control" of this portfolio company as the Company owns more than 25% of the portfolio company's outstanding voting securities or has the power to exercise control over management or policies of such portfolio company.

+(5)Under the 1940 Act, the Company is deemed to be an "Affiliated Person" of, as defined in the 1940 Act, this portfolio company as the Company owns at least 5% of the portfolio company's outstanding voting securities or is under common control with such portfolio company.

+(6)Number of shares held.

+(7) Security has an unfunded commitment in addition to the amounts shown in the Consolidated Schedule of Investments.
 See Note 8 for additional information on the Company's commitments and contingencies.